swpd/blog_backup/source/_posts/2013-05-18-monkey-http-daemon-internals.markdown

 All the host configuration information can be found in `config` field, and why do we need other fields?
 There are three reasons for doing so:

-1. some fields require further parsing, such as `server_names` is a list build from the plain text value of entry `Servername`.
+1. some fields require further parsing, such as `server_names` is a list built from the plain text value of entry `Servername`.
 2. stores the entry value in a field can make code for retrieving entry value shorter.